Calling All Dawns: April 27th, 2019 | Foy Hall at 7:30 PM

 Sponsored by the Department of Global Religions and the Department of Modern Languages.
 Moravian College encourages persons with disabilities to participate in its events and programs.
 If you have any questions about the access provided, please contact Dr. Jason Radine at email@example.com.

 The recent report from the PA Attorney General's Office about long-standing sexual abuse within the Catholic Church indicates that we are witnessing a crisis that is far from being resolved, and that deeply impacts people and communities' lives.
-This Friday Forum opens a space on our campus for students, staff and faculty to engage in dialouge regarding this issue.
-When: Nov 2nd, Location: UBC room, Time: 12:00 pm - 1:00pm, Lunch will be served!
+This Friday Forum opens a space on our campus for students, staff and faculty to engage in dialogue regarding this issue.

 Town Hall on the Second Amendment

-Moravian College's Theater Company is adding an outdoor performance venue to our campus during 2018-19: the HAYWAGON STAGE.
-A wide variety of events will take place at this new temporary space: concerts, performance art installations, social gatherings, micro plays, and more.
-Many will pop up as a surprise!
-All of the events–no matter the style or artistic medium–will in some way provide for the free expression and learning with regard to this year's InFocus: War, Peacebuilding and the Just Society.
+Moravian College's Theater Company is adding an outdoor performance venue, The Haywagon Stage, to our campus during the 2018-2019 school year.
+A wide variety of events will take place at this temporary space: concerts, performance art installations, social gatherings, micro plays, and more.
+All of the events will provide free expression and learning with regard to this year's InFous theme: War, Peacebuilding, and the Just Society.

 Departments, student clubs, and individuals from across campus may contribute—contact Professor Christopher Shorr (or co-directors, professors Dr. Daniel Jasper/Dr. Kelly Denton-Borhaug) for more information about how to get involved if you have an idea.